mijnmodelbaan/LIGHTBAR_S/README.md

 This will be the first installment, designed for small carriages and vans.

-The module (pvb) will be app.
+The module (pcb) will be app.
 50 x 10mm.